 We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we continue to invest in research and development and continue our Phase 3 program of trabodenoson, which we commenced in October 2015.
-We also expect our expenses to increase as we complete formulation and manufacturing activities of our FDC product candidate which is expected to commence clinical trials in the second half of 2016.
+We also expect our expenses to increase in connection with clinical activities for our FDC product candidate which commenced a Phase 2 dose-ranging trial in July 2016.
 In addition, if we successfully launch trabodenoson as a monotherapy or any other product candidates, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing and distribution of our products.